 We are all encouraged to save a bit from our income to cater for unforeseen circumstances.
 These emergencies might come as a health problem, insurance issues, educational fees, and you might add, a global pandemic.
 The coronavirus pandemic has forced a lot of economies into recession and some others, into dire straits.
-Many businesses have been forced to shut down due to monetary problems, while others are tittering on the edge of bankruptcy.
+Many businesses have been forced to shut down due to monetary problems, while others are tittering on the edge of bankruptcy so nowadays it is difficult to know where should you save your money in this world economy.
 With the rise in inflation and job loss, families have been forced to eat deep into their savings to survive.
 One would be uncertain about the security of his or her savings, considering the fact that the world is in a crisis.

 An advantage of the COVID-19 pandemic is that it has made us better managers of our finances.
 With many people finances on lockdown, people have been encouraged to save.
 The UK consumers’ balance sheets, according to the bank of England, have shown a total net improvement of £85bn in terms of cash saved up, and debts paid down.
 This is a good chance, especially, if you consider that as of January 2020, the collective credit card bill stood at £69.7bn according to UK finance.
 With the emergence of the lockdown, this lessened to £59.8bn in May.
 People are getting a lot more interested in saving, though there is no guarantee this trend will continue after the coronavirus pandemic.